Kirera-Wainaina/kra-nil-returner/readme.md

 ## Things to bear in mind
 1. A notification should anything on the website change.
 2. A notification in case of failure
+3. Keep retrying if there is no WIFI where I am located

 >[!Note]
 > Still in beta version and details might change